minhngt62/RAPiD-T/README.md

 * If you want to use your own dataset, please make sure that your frames are named as `<video_name>.<6 digit frameid>.png`.

-### RAPiD-REPP, RAPiD-FA and RAPiD-FGFA
-Follow the steps in `inference/RAPiD-REPP.ipynb`, `inference/RAPiD-FA.ipynb` and `inference/RAPiD-FGFA.ipynb` to compute the detections and produce a video with detections shown on top of the frames.
+* Follow the steps in `inference/RAPiD-REPP.ipynb`, `inference/RAPiD-FA.ipynb` and `inference/RAPiD-FGFA.ipynb` to compute the detections and produce a video with detections shown on top of the frames.